After iCloud massacre, it’s time to re-visit the tips to secure your data on Cloud

 - Do not ignore software updates– Install all important OS updates on time.
 Once a vulnerability is disclosed, hackers scan systems/devices still waiting to install the patched version and hack them.
 This can simply be avoided by keeping your devices updated.

 Competition in cloud storage companies is increasing, and the reputation of a data storage company can make all the difference between getting a client or losing it to the competition.
 It’s imperative that these companies provide the most secure and reliable services.
-These are requirements which cannot be negotiated on.
+These are requirements that cannot be negotiated on.